Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Turn up the pressure on your sprayer to 2,000 PSI.
 Hold the spray gun about 12-inches from the surface and spray the doors in one direction towards the other side, overlapping each pass by about fifty percent.
 Do not overload the paint.
 I recommend buying an inexpensive wet film thickness gauge.
 These are only a few dollars and tell you how thick you're applying the paint.
 Spraying too heavy prolongs the dry time and you can run into problems with the finish.

-Follow the specs on the paint can for the dry time and re-coating.
-Most of the trim and door enamel I've worked with has a re-coat time of four hours.
+Pay attention to the specs on the paint can for the dry time and re-coating.
+Most of the trim and door enamel I've worked with has a re-coat time of four hours, but some products take much longer to dry.
 It's important to allow the paint to dry in the recommended time to avoid bubbles and solvent pop in the next coat.
-It is possible to spray the first coat in the morning and the second coat in the late afternoon, or to be safe, let the paint harden overnight before applying the next coat.
+Spray the first coat early in the morning and the second coat in the late afternoon.
 Apply two coats each of primer and paint.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.